 This is one of three Amazon lodges offered by Good Life Expeditions.
 Posada Amazonas is only an hour upriver from Infierno, which we passed on the way to Refugio Amazonas.
 Despite the proximity to Puerto Maldonado, there’s still plenty of opportunities to spot wildlife like squirrel monkeys, howler monkeys, parrots, and macaws.

-Then there’s Tambopata Research Center (TRC), which is a further 4 hours upriver from Refugio Amazonas.
-One of the most remote lodges in all of the Amazon, and the only one inside the Tambopata National Reserve, TRC understandably requires a longer journey time.
-So guests stay the first night at Refugio Amazonas, before continuing on to TRC the next day, which is what I did.
-But it doesn’t feel like a crazy long trip – the canoe ride is all part of the Amazon experience.
+Then there’s Tambopata Research Center (TRC), one of the most remote lodges in all of the Amazon, and the only one inside the Tambopata National Reserve.
+I stayed the first night at Refugio Amazonas, before continuing on to TRC the next day.
 We stopped at an incredible macaw clay lick along the way, and the whole journey was a series of animal sightings that our guide pointed out.

 All three lodges offer comfortable accommodation, luxurious in fact by jungle standards.
 Some have incredible suites with private terraces and plunge pools!
 The food is also excellent with delicious and varied buffets of regional and international favorites served up three times a day, with snacks in between.

 Wildlife Encounters on a Peru Amazon Tour